 Wireless dog fences are an ideal way to keep your dogs within safe boundaries while also giving them the freedom to run around and play to their hearts content.
-However, the process of finding the right invisible dog fence just right for your needs and the safety of your specific dog can be a bit overwhelming.

 Are invisible pet fences safe?